tabneib/ecbacp/README.md

 ### The attack

-The attack cointains two phases: a prepartion phase and brute-forcing phase.
+The attack contains two phases: a preparation phase and a brute-forcing phase.

 1. Preparation
 In this phase the length of the prefix and suffix is determined.
 First, a long